Inipe/rubyprojects/README.md

-# rubyprojects
+# Ruby Projects
-Projects that do not deserve their own repo
+Projects that I have done using ruby.

+-Instructions are in each project-